Updated on Apr 08, 2021

 Right off the bat, this microphone is not the cheapest.
 If you're a beginner in the streaming/podcasting world, you may be better off finding a more beginner-friendly microphone.
 This is not just due to the cost, but the fact that this microphone is not quite "there" on its own, and if you don't know much about preamps, or this already exceeds your budget, I'd recommend you check out our review on the Blue Yeti USB Microphone, which offers USB connection and is pretty much ready to go from purchase.

 I mentioned the preamps.
 Why?
 Well, this microphone has one major catch.
 It is very quiet.
 For that reason, it is often recommended you pair it with the Cloudlifter CL-1 Mic Activator, which offers an ultra-clean gain boost.
+The CL-1 is one of the best microphone preamps on the market.
 This booster delivers +25db of CLEAN gain, so no hissing noises or anything like that.
 There's almost no scenario where I wouldn't recommend you buy this.
 So you may find the extra $150.00 on top of this $400.00 microphone doesn't sound very great, and I don't blame you.
 On top of that, the CL-1 required phantom power and is meant to be used with another audio interface/mixer.

 However, if money is just a small factor in your decision making, then it's more than worth the cost.